AlwynBrad/property-management/README.md

 + Once the application is running, you can access the defined API endpoints to interact with the Property Management System.
 + Use a tool like Postman to conveniently test and interact with the API endpoints.
 Import the provided Postman collection file for easy setup.
-+ Refer to the API Endpoints section in the README for details on available operations.

 **Explore API Documentation:**